COSC3020/pancake-sort-IshitaPatel18/README.md

 Each element will have at most 2 flips, so one flip to get the element at the maxIndex into the first element position, and then a second flip to flip the section of the array that needs that element to the end.
-Since it will be each element, granted there may be elements that are in the right position and flips aren't required, that requires at most 2 flips, so we would have 2n, but constants aren't important asymptotically, so we can drop the 2, leaving n.
+Since it will be each element that requires at most 2 flips, granted there may be elements that are in the right position and flips aren't required, we would have 2n, but constants aren't important asymptotically, so we can drop the 2, leaving n.
 Therefore, the asymptotic runtime for the number of flips is $\Theta(n)$.